 Given that we all have different desktop setups, the packet loss can be avoided by switching to other types of connection.
 If you’re gaming on Wi-Fi, changing to a wired connection might very well solve your problem.

-If your PC comes with a Wireless adapter, you can also try playing Warzone on mobile data, using your phone as a hotspot, aka tethering.
+If your PC comes with a wireless adapter, you can also try playing Warzone on mobile data, using your phone as a hotspot, aka tethering.
 Some players reported that switching to cellular network can mitigate packet loss.
-If this helps you solve the problem, you should consult your ISP or consider upgrading your network router or modem.
+If this helps you solve the problem, you should consult your ISP or consider upgrading your wireless router or modem.

 If this method doesn’t help you, simply continue to the next one below.